 - Remove the cannula or needle.

-- In case of a vesicant, surgery and debridement may be necessary and follow-up with a surgeon is recommended.
+- In case of a vesicant, surgery and debridement may be necessary.

 To talk to one of our experienced trial attorneys, contact us online or call our office at 601-957-3101.
 Our office is conveniently located in downtown Jackson, just off I-55.
 Parking is available behind the building.